khamidou/electron-breakpad-sentry/README.md

 # electron-breakpad-sentry

 This is a tiny app to forward Electron breakpad errors to Sentry.
-It's the easiest way to process and store Electron crashes data.
+It's the easiest way to get crash reports from an Electron app!

 ## Setup